 Main Participants of Beautiful Festival of the Valley

-These processions went for a few moments when the public could see the king.
-Thus the pharaoh showed that he was part of society by participating in the celebrations.
+These processions went on for moments when the public could see the king.
+Thus, the pharaoh showed that he was part of society by participating in the celebrations.
 This participation created a unique atmosphere.
 However, he distinguished himself by remaining out of reach of the public.

-On the western bank of the Nile, the king and Amon visited the cemetery, the temples of deceased pharaohs, and other gods, being the sanctuary of Hathor and the chapel of Anubis.
-Higher and lower-ranking officials had the opportunity to participate directly in the procession, either by carrying the procession barque or by being on the king’s ship.
+On the western bank of the Nile, the king and Amon visited the cemetery, the temples of deceased pharaohs and other gods, the sanctuary of Hathor, and the chapel of Anubis.
+Higher and lower-ranking officials could participate directly in the procession by carrying the procession barque or being on the king’s ship.

 Dead Participation